tapageur/workspace-dayz-havoc/documentation/mods-infos.md

 Allow players to see the name of another survivor.

 ### DayZ-Expansion-Market

-WIP: Still have to see if this works properly.

 This mod requires a bit of configuration.
 Here is the link for the file download and a video that explains it all.
 * [Download](https://github.com/ExpansionModTeam/DayZ-Expansion-Missions/archive/refs/heads/master.zip)